The War Doctor

 The Doctor could react mercilessly to a situation, showing delight at the sight of Daleks being killed by a chronic tripwire, (Four Doctors) killing Lara Zannis by un-writing her existence, (The Shadow Vortex) boiling Kaled mutants alive, attempting to subject a Dalek to a Temporal Cannon, leaving Karlax to his own death after Cinder’s murder, (Engines of War) and unceremoniously mowing down attacking Daleks with his TARDIS.
 (The Day of the Doctor) The War Doctor was also willing to abandon others if they provided no tactful advantage, almost leaving Dalek prisoners to their fates until Cinder convinced him to liberate them.
 (Engines of War) while he still felt grief for the pain he inflicted and guilt for the lives he had to take, The Doctor did not allow his feelings to deter him from his objective to end the war, (The Day of the Doctor) and felt despair when he found out the consequences of his hard decisions were undone.
 (Legion of the Lost, The Enigma Dimension)

 However, he believed that mercy was a strength, and valued life above all else.
 (Engines of War) He vehemently opposed the murderof any sentient being, (Legion of the Lost) apart from The Daleks, (The Heart of the Battle) arguing at length with Rassilon about closing the Tantalus Eye, as the result would be genocide on the lives within the Tantalus Spiral in the ensuing destruction.
 (Engines of War) He also hesitated to destroy Gallifrey when forced to think of the innocent children he would kill as a result.
-(The Day of the Doctor) He refused to kill Project K006 out of pity, (A Thing of Guile) and was unwilling to follow a plan that would have resulted in The Daleks wiping out the Sontarans.
+(The Day of the Doctor) He refused to kill Project K006 out of pity, (A Thing of Guile) and was unwilling to follow a plan that would have resulted in the Daleks wiping out the Sontarans.
 (The Eternity Cage)

 Despite focusing on the grand scale, The Doctor still had his limits, and would try to employ less “extreme” and more”harmless” measures whenever he could, aiming to allow himself to be the sole casualty of his plans, (A Thing of Guile, The Organ Grinder, The Whole Thing’s Bananas) and constantly tried to have the Time Lords avoid using dubious and lunatic tactics to win the War.
 (The Heart of the Battle, Legion of the Lost, The Bidding War) He was appalled by the depths Rassilon and the High Council had sunk to in the War, and was both outraged and disgusted when he found out Rassilon had retro-evolved Borusa into a possibility engine.
 (Engines of War)